Emarioo/BetterThanBatch/README.md

 Example of errors with named arguments
 ![](/docs/img/err-named-arg.png)

+**NOTE:** A rewrite of the compiler is in progress.
+See rewrite-2.1 for the latest work.
+The dev branch is the most stable however.

 ## Where is the focus
 - Actually good somewhat complete standard library (graphics, audio, file formats, networking)
 - Fast compiler with a smooth user experience.
 You don't need to setup a project folder and a build system to compile a single file.